-There are many different types of drug and alcohol rehab programs for cocaine addiction, including 30 and 60-day treatment programs, but according to the National Institute on Drug Abuse (NIDA), long-term rehab of 90 days or longer produces more positive treatment outcomes.
+There are many different types of cocaine addiction rehab centers that offer 30 and 60-day treatment programs, but according to the National Institute on Drug Abuse (NIDA), long-term rehab of 90 days or longer produces more positive treatment outcomes.

 A long-term cocaine rehab program helps addicted individuals maintain their sobriety by giving them a safe place to remain sober after detox, providing opportunities to learn and practice coping strategies and life skills, and using therapeutic interventions to address the root causes of their addiction.

 Inpatient drug and alcohol rehab typically takes place at a comfortable addiction treatment center where clients are given adequate time to adjust to their new sober lifestyle.
 During this time, treatment typically includes behavioral therapy, 12-step interventions, educational lectures, and other evidence-based treatments.
 The primary goal of cocaine rehab is to address and modify negative behaviors that have contributed to the client’s addiction and apply relapse prevention strategies to prevent current and future cocaine use.

 Clients will work with a wide range of addiction treatment professionals during rehab, including licensed counselors and therapists, recovery specialists, medical doctors, and their peers in recovery.
 In working with these various individuals, clients also have opportunities to establish a recovery support network whom they can rely on to help them through the challenges of early recovery.

 Depending on the rehab center, the cost for long-term inpatient drug rehab will vary.
 Most addiction treatment centers will accept some form of insurance to help pay for treatment.
 Other common payment options include third-party healthcare loans or reduced out-of-pocket payments.
 Some employers also offer Employee Assistance Programs (EAP) to help cover the cost of addiction treatment services, such as inpatient or outpatient cocaine rehab.